We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

-Over the years, I’ve learned exactly what to do whenever I found myself thinking “I don’t know what to say”.
+But over the years, I’ve learned exactly what to do whenever I find myself thinking, “I don’t know what to say.”

-Here are my tricks for how to always know what to say.
+Here are my tricks for how to know what to say, even when you don’t know what to say.

-When you’ve just met someone, you need to make small talk to warm up to more interesting conversation later on.
-But how do you actually know what to say?
+When you’ve just met someone, you need to make small talk.
+Think of small talk as a warm-up exercise that paves the way for more interesting discussions later on.
+But how do you start a conversation?

-These are the questions I always have in the back of my head, ready to fire off whenever needed.
-(Just knowing that I can have them as a safety net makes me more relaxed)
+These are the questions I always have in the back of my head, ready to go whenever I need something to say.
+(Just knowing they are there as a safety net makes me feel more relaxed.)

-Don’t fire them off all at once, but use them when a topic dies out:
+Don’t fire them off all at once.
+Use them when a topic dies out.

-Now, be careful not to flood the other person with questions.
-Then it might seem more like an interrogation than a conversation.
-It’s important to equally share things about yourself, which leads me to the next tip.
+Be careful not to flood the other person with questions.
+You don’t want to interrogate them.
+It’s important that you share an equal amount of information about yourself.
+This leads me to the next tip.